theanalyst/ceph/doc/radosgw/multisite.rst

 We'll be creating a zonegroup called ``us`` as a master zonegroup.
 A master zonegroup will be in control of the zonegroup map and propagate changes to the rest of the system.
 We will also set this zonegroup as the default, which allows explicitly mentioning the ``rgw-zonegroup`` switch for later commands.
+We also make this the default zonegroup

 ::

-   # radosgw-admin zonegroup create --rgw-zonegroup=us --endpoints=http://rgw1:80 --master
+   # radosgw-admin zonegroup create --rgw-zonegroup=us --endpoints=http://rgw1:80 --master --default
    {
     "id": "d4018b8d-8c0d-4072-8919-608726fa369e",
     "name": "us",